 Of course, you can always find a longer dress with a higher neckline, but it wouldn’t be the same because it wouldn’t be that dress!
 The tweed dress also had a silk bow stitched to the front of the V necklace but switching that for a waist belt shows personal style and a more flattering silhouette.

 UNDERSTAND YOU’LL MAKE MISTAKES

 Just like life, your personal style is a learning experience.
 Along the years your style will change, evolve and fluctuate.
 Go with it.
-Yes you may look back in 5 years or even 5 months and cringe thinking what was I wearing?
+Yes, you may look back in 5 years or even 5 months and cringe thinking what was I wearing?
 But you can laugh and move on, it’s never the end of the world.
-I assure you even Anna Wintour’s had her fashion police moments.
+I assure you that even Anna Wintour’s had her fashion police moments.